Buidlor/Sushi-Planet/README.md

-# restaurant-css-framework
+# **Restaurant-css-framework**
-Bootstrap exercise: Create a beautiful website for a restaurant You can access the website [here](https://buidlor.github.io/restaurant-css-framework/)
+## *Bootstrap exercise: Create a beautiful website for a restaurant.*
+### You can access the website **[HERE](https://buidlor.github.io/restaurant-css-framework/)**.

+##### Website content
+- Everything in this website is fictive.
+I've generated most of the content with AI, such as the addresses, the menu's, the events, etc.
+- Some of the pictures were generated with AI from [Dall-e](https://openai.com/dall-e-2/).
+- I also used some images from [unsplash](https://unsplash.com/).
+They are free to use and you can read about their terms of use [here](https://unsplash.com/license)

+##### Website design

+The positioning, placements and design are done with bootstrap.
+The goal of this exercise was to understand the bootstrap css-framework.
+I got through the exercise thanks to the great [documentation](https://getbootstrap.com/docs/5.2/getting-started/introduction/) and a lot of Googling.
+---